boldflight/BibleConverter/test_EPUB/output/ex.md

 ### Plague Five: Disease

-[1] Then the Lord said to Moses, “Go to Pharaoh and tell him, ‘This is what the Lord, the God of the Hebrews, has said, “Release my people that they may serve me!
+[1] Then the **Lord** said to Moses, “Go to Pharaoh and tell him, ‘This is what the **Lord**, the God of the Hebrews, has said, “Release my people that they may serve me!
-[2] For if you refuse to release them and continue holding them, [3] then the hand of the Lord will surely bring a very terrible plague on your livestock in the field, on the horses, the donkeys, the camels, the herds, and the flocks.
+[2] For if you refuse to release them and continue holding them, [3] then the hand of the **Lord** will surely bring a very terrible plague on your livestock in the field, on the horses, the donkeys, the camels, the herds, and the flocks.
-[4] But the Lord will distinguish between the livestock of Israel and the livestock of Egypt, and nothing will die of all that the Israelites have.”’”
+[4] But the **Lord** will distinguish between the livestock of Israel and the livestock of Egypt, and nothing will die of all that the Israelites have.”’”
-[5] The Lord set an appointed time, saying, “Tomorrow the Lord will do this in the land.”
+[5] The **Lord** set an appointed time, saying, “Tomorrow the **Lord** will do this in the land.”
-[6] And the Lord did this on the next day; all the livestock of the Egyptians died, but of the Israelites’ livestock not one died.
+[6] And the **Lord** did this on the next day; all the livestock of the Egyptians died, but of the Israelites’ livestock not one died.
 [7] Pharaoh sent representatives to investigate, and indeed, not even one of the livestock of Israel had died.
 But Pharaoh’s heart remained hard, and he did not release the people.

 ### Plague Six: Boils

-[8] Then the Lord said to Moses and Aaron, “Take handfuls of soot from a furnace, and have Moses throw it into the air while Pharaoh is watching.
+[8] Then the **Lord** said to Moses and Aaron, “Take handfuls of soot from a furnace, and have Moses throw it into the air while Pharaoh is watching.
 [9] It will become fine dust over the whole land of Egypt and will cause boils to break out and fester on both people and animals in all the land of Egypt.”
 [10] So they took soot from a furnace and stood before Pharaoh, Moses threw it into the air, and it caused festering boils to break out on both people and animals.
 [11] The magicians could not stand before Moses because of the boils, for boils were on the magicians and on all the Egyptians.
-[12] But the Lord hardened Pharaoh’s heart, and he did not listen to them, just as the Lord had predicted to Moses.
+[12] But the **Lord** hardened Pharaoh’s heart, and he did not listen to them, just as the **Lord** had predicted to Moses.

 ### Plague Seven: Hail

-[13] The Lord said to Moses, “Get up early in the morning, stand before Pharaoh, and tell him, ‘This is what the Lord, the God of the Hebrews, has said: “Release my people so that they may serve me!
+[13] The **Lord** said to Moses, “Get up early in the morning, stand before Pharaoh, and tell him, ‘This is what the **Lord**, the God of the Hebrews, has said: “Release my people so that they may serve me!
 [14] For this time I will send all my plagues on your very self and on your servants and your people, so that you may know that there is no one like me in all the earth.
 [15] For by now I could have stretched out my hand and struck you and your people with plague, and you would have been destroyed from the earth.
 [16] But for this purpose I have caused you to stand: to show you my strength, and so that my name may be declared in all the earth.
 [17] You are still exalting yourself against my people by not releasing them.
 [18] I am going to cause very severe hail to rain down about this time tomorrow, such hail as has never occurred in Egypt from the day it was founded until now.
 [19] So now, send instructions to gather your livestock and all your possessions in the fields to a safe place.
 Every person or animal caught in the field and not brought into the house—the hail will come down on them, and they will die!”’”
-[20] Those of Pharaoh’s servants who feared the Lord’s message hurried to bring their servants and livestock into the houses, [21] but those who did not take the Lord’s message seriously left their servants and their cattle in the field.
+[20] Those of Pharaoh’s servants who feared the **Lord**’s message hurried to bring their servants and livestock into the houses, [21] but those who did not take the **Lord**’s message seriously left their servants and their cattle in the field.
-[22] Then the Lord said to Moses, “Extend your hand toward the sky that there may be hail in all the land of Egypt, on people and on animals, and on everything that grows in the field in the land of Egypt.”
+[22] Then the **Lord** said to Moses, “Extend your hand toward the sky that there may be hail in all the land of Egypt, on people and on animals, and on everything that grows in the field in the land of Egypt.”
-[23] When Moses extended his staff toward the sky, the Lord sent thunder and hail, and fire fell to the earth; so the Lord caused hail to rain down on the land of Egypt.
+[23] When Moses extended his staff toward the sky, the **Lord** sent thunder and hail, and fire fell to the earth; so the **Lord** caused hail to rain down on the land of Egypt.
 [24] Hail fell and fire mingled with the hail; the hail was so severe that there had not been any like it in all the land of Egypt since it had become a nation.
 [25] The hail struck everything in the open fields, both people and animals, throughout all the land of Egypt.
 The hail struck everything that grows in the field, and it broke all the trees of the field to pieces.
 [26] Only in the land of Goshen, where the Israelites lived, was there no hail.
 [27] So Pharaoh sent and summoned Moses and Aaron and said to them, “I have sinned this time!
-The Lord is righteous, and I and my people are guilty.
+The **Lord** is righteous, and I and my people are guilty.
-[28] Pray to the Lord, for the mighty thunderings and hail are too much!
+[28] Pray to the **Lord**, for the mighty thunderings and hail are too much!
 I will release you and you will stay no longer.”
-[29] Moses said to him, “When I leave the city I will spread my hands to the Lord, the thunder will cease, and there will be no more hail, so that you may know that the earth belongs to the Lord.
+[29] Moses said to him, “When I leave the city I will spread my hands to the **Lord**, the thunder will cease, and there will be no more hail, so that you may know that the earth belongs to the **Lord**.
-[30] But as for you and your servants, I know that you do not yet fear the Lord God.”
+[30] But as for you and your servants, I know that you do not yet fear the **Lord** God.”
 [31] (Now the flax and the barley were struck by the hail, for the barley had ripened and the flax was in bud.
 [32] But the wheat and the spelt were not struck, for they are later crops.)
-[33] So Moses left Pharaoh, went out of the city, and spread out his hands to the Lord, and the thunder and the hail ceased, and the rain stopped pouring on the earth.
+[33] So Moses left Pharaoh, went out of the city, and spread out his hands to the **Lord**, and the thunder and the hail ceased, and the rain stopped pouring on the earth.
 [34] When Pharaoh saw that the rain and hail and thunder ceased, he sinned again: both he and his servants hardened their hearts.
-[35] So Pharaoh’s heart remained hard, and he did not release the Israelites, as the Lord had predicted through Moses.
+[35] So Pharaoh’s heart remained hard, and he did not release the Israelites, as the **Lord** had predicted through Moses.

 ## Chapter 10

 ### Plague Eight: Locusts

-[1] The Lord said to Moses, “Go to Pharaoh, for I have hardened his heart and the heart of his servants, in order to display these signs of mine before him, [2] and in order that in the hearing of your son and your grandson you may tell how I made fools of the Egyptians and about my signs that I displayed among them, so that you may know that I am the Lord.”
+[1] The **Lord** said to Moses, “Go to Pharaoh, for I have hardened his heart and the heart of his servants, in order to display these signs of mine before him, [2] and in order that in the hearing of your son and your grandson you may tell how I made fools of the Egyptians and about my signs that I displayed among them, so that you may know that I am the **Lord**.”
-[3] So Moses and Aaron came to Pharaoh and told him, “This is what the Lord, the God of the Hebrews, has said: ‘How long do you refuse to humble yourself before me?
+[3] So Moses and Aaron came to Pharaoh and told him, “This is what the **Lord**, the God of the Hebrews, has said: ‘How long do you refuse to humble yourself before me?
 Release my people so that they may serve me!
 [4] But if you refuse to release my people, I am going to bring locusts into your territory tomorrow.
 [5] They will cover the surface of the earth, so that you will be unable to see the ground.
 They will eat the remainder of what escaped —what is left over for you—from the hail, and they will eat every tree that grows for you from the field.
 [6] They will fill your houses, the houses of your servants, and all the houses of Egypt, such as neither your fathers nor your grandfathers have seen since they have been in the land until this day!’”
 Then Moses turned and went out from Pharaoh.
 [7] Pharaoh’s servants said to him, “How long will this man be a menace to us?
-Release the people so that they may serve the Lord their God.
+Release the people so that they may serve the **Lord** their God.
 Do you not know that Egypt is destroyed?”
-[8] So Moses and Aaron were brought back to Pharaoh, and he said to them, “Go, serve the Lord your God.
+[8] So Moses and Aaron were brought back to Pharaoh, and he said to them, “Go, serve the **Lord** your God.
 Exactly who is going with you?”
-[9] Moses said, “We will go with our young and our old, with our sons and our daughters, and with our sheep and our cattle we will go, because we are to hold a pilgrim feast for the Lord.”
+[9] Moses said, “We will go with our young and our old, with our sons and our daughters, and with our sheep and our cattle we will go, because we are to hold a pilgrim feast for the **Lord**.”
-[10] He said to them, “The Lord will need to be with you if I release you and your dependents!
+[10] He said to them, “The **Lord** will need to be with you if I release you and your dependents!
 Watch out!
 Trouble is right in front of you.
 [11] No!
-Go, you men only, and serve the Lord, for that is what you want.”
+Go, you men only, and serve the **Lord**, for that is what you want.”
 Then Moses and Aaron were driven out of Pharaoh’s presence.
-[12] The Lord said to Moses, “Extend your hand over the land of Egypt for the locusts, that they may come up over the land of Egypt and eat everything that grows in the ground, everything that the hail has left.”
+[12] The **Lord** said to Moses, “Extend your hand over the land of Egypt for the locusts, that they may come up over the land of Egypt and eat everything that grows in the ground, everything that the hail has left.”
-[13] So Moses extended his staff over the land of Egypt, and then the Lord brought an east wind on the land all that day and all night.
+[13] So Moses extended his staff over the land of Egypt, and then the **Lord** brought an east wind on the land all that day and all night.
 The morning came, and the east wind had brought up the locusts!
 [14] The locusts went up over all the land of Egypt and settled down in all the territory of Egypt.
 It was very severe; there had been no locusts like them before, nor will there be such ever again.
 [15] They covered the surface of all the ground so that the ground became dark with them, and they ate all the vegetation of the ground and all the fruit of the trees that the hail had left.
 Nothing green remained on the trees or on anything that grew in the fields throughout the whole land of Egypt.
-[16] Then Pharaoh quickly summoned Moses and Aaron and said, “I have sinned against the Lord your God and against you!
+[16] Then Pharaoh quickly summoned Moses and Aaron and said, “I have sinned against the **Lord** your God and against you!
-[17] So now, forgive my sin this time only, and pray to the Lord your God that he would only take this death away from me.”
+[17] So now, forgive my sin this time only, and pray to the **Lord** your God that he would only take this death away from me.”
-[18] Moses went out from Pharaoh and prayed to the Lord, [19] and the Lord turned a very strong west wind, and it picked up the locusts and blew them into the Red Sea.
+[18] Moses went out from Pharaoh and prayed to the **Lord**, [19] and the **Lord** turned a very strong west wind, and it picked up the locusts and blew them into the Red Sea.
 Not one locust remained in all the territory of Egypt.
-[20] But the Lord hardened Pharaoh’s heart, and he did not release the Israelites.
+[20] But the **Lord** hardened Pharaoh’s heart, and he did not release the Israelites.

 ### Plague Nine: Darkness

-[21] The Lord said to Moses, “Extend your hand toward heaven so that there may be darkness over the land of Egypt, a darkness so thick it can be felt.”
+[21] The **Lord** said to Moses, “Extend your hand toward heaven so that there may be darkness over the land of Egypt, a darkness so thick it can be felt.”
 [22] So Moses extended his hand toward heaven, and there was absolute darkness throughout the land of Egypt for three days.
 [23] No one could see another person, and no one could rise from his place for three days.
 But the Israelites had light in the places where they lived.
-[24] Then Pharaoh summoned Moses and said, “Go, serve the Lord—only your flocks and herds will be detained.
+[24] Then Pharaoh summoned Moses and said, “Go, serve the **Lord**—only your flocks and herds will be detained.
 Even your families may go with you.”
-[25] But Moses said, “Will you also provide us with sacrifices and burnt offerings that we may present them to the Lord our God?
+[25] But Moses said, “Will you also provide us with sacrifices and burnt offerings that we may present them to the **Lord** our God?
 [26] Our livestock must also go with us!
 Not a hoof is to be left behind!
-For we must take these animals to serve the Lord our God.
-Until we arrive there, we do not know what we must use to serve the Lord.”
+For we must take these animals to serve the **Lord** our God.
+Until we arrive there, we do not know what we must use to serve the **Lord**.”
-[27] But the Lord hardened Pharaoh’s heart, and he was not willing to release them.
+[27] But the **Lord** hardened Pharaoh’s heart, and he was not willing to release them.
 [28] Pharaoh said to him, “Go from me!
 Watch out for yourself!
 Do not appear before me again, for when you see my face you will die!”
 [29] Moses said, “As you wish!
 I will not see your face again.”